 Sensitivity of the District's proportionate share of the net pension liability.
-The following presents the District's proportionate share of the net pension liability calculated using the discount rate of 7.65%, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.65%) or one percentage point higher (8.65%) than the current rate:
+The following presents the District's proportionate share of the net pension liability for June 30, 2018 and June 30, 2017 calculated using the discount rate of 7.15% and 7.65%, respectively, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate.